 I guess he had agreed to submit the immigration application only hoping that we would never get approved.

 At the same time, our son started asking for a brother, or a sister, or at least a dog or a cat.
 And he got it.
 The cat 🙂

 But it only helped temporarily.
 Our son was still asking for a brother or a sister.
 The thought of getting pregnant again, and going through all the complications was not appealing to me.
 At.
 All.
 But deep inside me I knew it was not good for him to be the only child.

 Aren’t they cute?

 Back to the Canadian immigration process.
 We got a phone call from the Canadian Embassy asking to bring our passports for visas in May 2009.
-We’d booked our flights before we got our passports back from the embassy.
+We’d booked our flights for June, long before we got our passports back from the embassy.
 Yes, I know we ARE crazy :).
 But a few weeks later we were on the plane on our way to the new life in Saskatchewan.
 The British Airways had lost Alan’s stroller, and we never got it back.
-But we were so happy to arrive in our new home 🙂 Which looked like this
+But we were so happy to arrive at our new home 🙂 Which looked like this

 and in winter